ArthurianX/arthurianx/README.md

 - Team player

 My immediate value is in working with React-Native, React, Angular + TypeScript + all the popular libraries attached to them.

+Feel free to contact me on [LinkedIn](https://www.linkedin.com/in/arthurianx/) or on my [bio page, arthur.kovacs.is](https://arthur.kovacs.is)